 Source: 2010 Population Census data

 When calculating the number of beneficiaries that will benefit from a higher wage once inserted into the labor market, the model considers the unemployment rate.
-The unemployment rate used in the model is 11.1%, the 2001-12 average after adjusting for extreme values (See sheet GEN.INFO).
+The unemployment rate used in the model is 11.1%, the 2001-12 average after adjusting for extreme values (See Annex I sheet GEN.INFO).

 Table 9.
 Average Unemployment Rate